rishabhagg248/travel_buddy/README.md

 ### Understanding the Architecture
 1. **Start with the Visualizer** - Open `travel_buddy_visualizer.html` to see the flow
 2. **Read the Code** - Compare the state machine vs agent implementations
-3. **Test Different Approaches** - Try all three Python implementations
+3. **Test Different Approaches** - Try all four Python implementations
 4. **Monitor Performance** - Compare execution times and API costs

 ### Educational Value